 How what I did helped my client and made her money

 1) She now had a simple online system and could see at a glance who was attending what class, what stage they were in the booking process, and whether they’d received the correct information.
 This cut down on the time she spent checking everything.
-The amount of people cancelling or moving dates was also drastically reduced which again saved her time.
+The number of people cancelling or moving dates was also drastically reduced which again saved her time.

-2) She could import all her (nearly 1000 remember) contacts into a Newsletter provider like Mailchimp.
+2) She could import all her (nearly 1000 remember) contacts into a Newsletter provider like MailChimp.
 They would then receive an informative and fun quarterly newsletter full of relevant seasonal recipes, links to her Facebook Page and Blog, and advice on baking.

 3) Using the newsletter and her Social Media platforms, she could tell contacts about the residential course, gift vouchers, and other classes they might be interested in.
 Having this huge ever-growing list of quality contacts meant she had the opportunity to keep on selling to them.
 They had already attended a class or had expressed an interest so they were prime leads.
 Google also loves and rewards Social Proof.